Geraldton Walleye Classic - Rules skip to content

 Tournament Format and Eligibility

 a.
-The Kenogamisis Fish and Game Conservation’s Geraldton Walleye Classic Tournament format is a two person team, fishing for two days, total combined weight, live release Tournament.
+The Kenogamisis Fish and Game Conservation's Geraldton Walleye Classic Tournament format is a two-person team, fishing for two days, total combined weight, live release Tournament.
+Teams may choose to have a third angler in the boat if the angler is a YOUTH, under the age of 18 as of January 1, 2025.
+Birth Year of 2007 or more recent

 b.
 The Tournament Directors have the right to delay or shorten the Tournament, subject to weather and/or safety considerations or due to reasons deemed necessary.